 NHD makes no representations to the Applicant/Co-Applicant, Project Participants, and Equity Investor or to any other Person as to Project eligibility or compliance with the Code, IRS Treasury regulations, or any other laws or regulations governing the Low Income Housing Tax Credit program.
 Applicants/Co-Applicants, Project Participants, Equity Investors and all other Persons participate in the Tax Credit program at their own risk.
 No member, officer, agent or employee of NHD or the State will be liable for any claim arising out of, or in relation to, any Project or the Tax Credit program including claims for repayment of construction, financing, carrying costs, any loss resulting from a decision of the IRS, or consequential damage or loss of any kind incurred by an Applicant/Co-Applicant, Project Participants, Equity Investor, or any other Person.

-PUBLIC NOTICE, COMMENT, DISTRIBUTION AND APPROVAL

 SECTION 28 PUBLIC COMMENTS, DISTRIBUTION AND APPROVAL OF THE QAP

-A first draft of the 2015 QAP was made available for public review and comment on September 14, 2012.
-September 1, 2013 In accordance with the applicable provisions of NAC Chapter 319, the Division scheduled and will hold public hearings on the first draft 2015 QAP on October 30, 2013 at 9 AM at the NHD offices in Carson City and Las Vegas.
-Another public meeting location will be in Reno, and it is anticipated that there will be an additional public meeting location in Elko.
-All public meetings will be held concurrently and linked by video conference.

-Public comments on the first draft 2015 QAP are to be submitted to the Division in writing, by letter, fax or email, via the contact information in the following Section 29.
-Written comments on the first draft of the 2015 QAP must be received by the Division by 5 p.m. local time in Carson City, Nevada on October 30, 2013.
-Any verbal comments will be received at the public hearing.
+Public comments are to be submitted to the Division in writing, by letter, fax or email, via the contact information in the following Section 29.
+Written comments must be received by the Division by 5 p.m. local time in Carson City, Nevada five business days before any noticed public hearing or workshop.
+Verbal comments will be received at the public hearing.

-Following the public hearings and comment on the first draft of the 2015 QAP, a second draft of the 2015 QAP is anticipated to be released for public review and comment.
-It is anticipated that a final public hearing on the second draft of the 2015 QAP will be held on November 5, 2013, in conjunction with a meeting of the State’s Advisory Committee on Housing (ACH).
-The meeting of the State’s ACH will be separately noticed on the Division’s web site:

-The ACH meeting and final public hearing on the 2015 QAP will be held at the NHD Carson City and Las Vegas offices which will be linked by video conference.
+Following the first public hearing on the first draft a second draft is anticipated to be released for public review and comment.
+It is anticipated that a final public hearing on the second draft of the 2015 QAP will be held within the December 2014 meeting of the State’s Advisory Committee on Housing (ACH).
+It will be held at the NHD Carson City and Las Vegas Business and Industry offices which will be linked by video conference.
+For more information refer to www.housing.nv.gov or contact NHD.

-The 2015 QAP was adopted by the Administrator on December 5, 2014.
+The 2015 QAP was adopted by the Administrator on December __, 2014.